lxi-tools/lxi-tools-windows-installer/README.md

-# lxi-tools-msys2
+# lxi-tools-windows-installer
-MSYS2 scripts for building lxi-tools Windows installer
+MSYS2 scripts for building the lxi-tools Windows installer